 Other surgical techniques performed on the cornea include monovision laser surgery (LASIK or similar types).
 It corrects an eye so you can see well at a distance (dominant eye), another so you can see well up close (non-dominant eye) and can even be used to create different bifocal and multifocal zones of the cornea (PresbyLASIK).
 The main disadvantage is that these are irreversible procedures.

-- Intraocular lens implants: It involves replacing the crystalline lens with a fake lens (bifocal, multifocal or extended range), these lenses are suitable for all patients, which is why a full pre-operative study must be carried out.
+It involves replacing the crystalline lens with a fake lens (bifocal, multifocal or extended range).
+These lenses are not suitable for all patients, which is why a full pre-operative study must be carried out.
 In addition, they have certain limitations in terms of visual quality and sometimes feel uncomfortable, particularly at night, although it’s the brain that ultimately chooses the pertinent image at all times and its capacity to adapt may compensate for many of the system's imperfections.

 The success of refractive surgery will largely depend on the individualisation of the treatment based on a good diagnosis and correct indication of the surgical technique.

 What type of surgery is there for correcting a refractive error?

 Nowadays there are various techniques for small refractive errors in myopia (short-sightedness), hypermetropia (long-sightedness) and astigmatism.
 Corneal techniques (LASIK, SMILE, etc) are used as are other options like phakic lenses, crystalline lens extraction, intraocular lenses or intrastromal rings.

 Can tired eyes be prevented?
 What surgical solutions exist at present?

 Presbyopia or tired eyes is not a pathology; it’s a degenerative process associated with ageing of the eye, meaning it cannot be prevented.
 With age, around 40-45, the crystalline lens loses elasticity and therefore its accommodation, causing a loss of sharpness in near vision.